Longtime Columbus State University biologist George Stanton is retiring, again.

 Dentzau directed the Florida State University Department of Biological Sciences Sea-to-See Program, for which he introduced elementary school students to ocean species with “touch-tanks” he took to schools, using the novelty of handling marine species to convey lessons tied to specific science education goals.

 He has a bachelor’s degree from Fairleigh Dickinson University in Hackensack, N.J., a master’s from Texas A&M, and a doctorate from Florida State.
 But he did not go for the doctorate until after he got varied experience working in the field.

 According to an announcement of his appointment from Columbus State, Dentzau has been with Florida State since 2010.
 Before that he served as president of an environmental services company that conducted wetland evaluations, site assessments, endangered species reviews, habitat restoration and regulatory guidance.

 His two decades of experience include his serving as an environmental manager with the Florida Department of Environmental Protection.

-Stanton said that broad experience makes him a good fit for the top job at Oxbow, where the director must deal with both science and education faculty; the Columbus Water Works, which partners with CSU to support the center's mission; and with the public, especially the young parents who flock to Oxbow programs with their elementary-school age children.
+Stanton said that broad experience makes him a good fit for the top job at Oxbow, where the director must deal with both science and education faculty, the Columbus Water Works that partners with CSU to support the center’s mission, and with the public, especially the young parents who flock to Oxbow programs with their elementary-school age children.

 “What Oxbow is having its greatest success doing right now is meeting that age population,” said Stanton.
 “The young mothers and the little kids, they really come out in force and support us.”